ashishjuyal/learning-git/labs/basics/README.md

 ```

 **Note:** Stort status flags
-- `??` New files that aren’t tracked
+- `??` New files that aren't tracked
 - `A`  New files that have been added to the staging area
 - `M`  Modified files
 - `D`  Deleted files